 4 Cooperative Agents

-• Define what makes an agent cooperative, potentially using notation from game theory.
+Be able to broadly define what it means for an agent to be cooperative, potentially using concepts from game theory.

 Tooltip Text